United States Regiments & Batteries > Massachusetts

 June 1-12 |

-Cold HarborThe regiment lost 24 killed, 83 wounded and 18 missing, including Major Barnabas Ewer, Jr. and Captains Charles M. Upham of Company A and Thomas McFarland of Company F, who were killed, and Lieutenant Colonel Whiton and Captain E.S.
-Horton, who were wounded.
+Cold HarborThe regiment lost 24 killed, 83 wounded and 18 missing.
+Major Barnabas Ewer, Jr. and Captains Charles M. Upham of Company A and Thomas McFarland of Company F were killed.
+Lieutenant Colonel Whiton and Captain E.S.
+Horton were wounded.
 Captain Horton returned to the field and took command of the regiment. |

 June 1-3 | Bethesda Church |